DrrBurger/DrrBurger/README.md

 - I love reading books and I love learning new things

-- In my free time, I solve problems on Codewar, Leetcode, read tech articles, and watchin "IT" videos.

 ### :mailbox: How to reach me:
 - [Email](dr.burger.m@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/maksim-krotkov)